UK Driving Test Pass Rate Statistics for 2026

 What is the spread of UK driving test pass rates across centres in 2026?

-The 2024-25 centre-level pass rate spread is 39 percentage points: 33.0 percent at Belvedere (lowest) to 72.0 percent at Lerwick (highest).
-The full distribution: bottom decile of centres averages 38.5 percent, top decile averages 62.7 percent.
-The structural cluster analysis at /research/centre-difficulty-clustering groups centres into 5 difficulty tiers from inner-city pressure (41.67 percent average) through urban-dense, suburban-mix, provincial, to rural-easy (51.52 percent average).
+The 2024-25 rankable-centre pass rate spread is 33.3 percentage points: 33.4 percent at Wolverhampton (lowest with at least 1,000 tests in the year) to 66.7 percent at Dorchester (highest with at least 1,000 tests).
+The full distribution shows the bottom decile averaging in the high 30s and the top decile in the low 60s.
+The structural cluster analysis at /research/centre-difficulty-clustering groups centres into difficulty tiers from inner-city pressure through urban-dense, suburban-mix, provincial, to rural-easy.
 Centre choice is the single largest variance lever in individual candidate outcomes.

 What is the gender pass gap in UK driving tests in 2026?